If you are weighing up whether to buy a real or an artificial Christmas tree this year, let us help you with the facts.

 • Unlike artificial trees, real trees can also be recycled.
 Many BCTGA members and local councils across the country offer Christmas tree collection services, where used Christmas trees are picked up and recycled.

-• When a Christmas tree is cut down, it is immediately replaced by another seedling, with up to 10 trees being planted for every average size tree that is grown.
+• When a Christmas tree is cut down, it is replaced by another seedling, with up to 10 trees being planted for every average size tree that is grown.

 So, buy your real Christmas tree locally to support your local grower.
 Enjoy the smell and fun of buying, decorating and putting your presents under a real tree; safe in the knowledge it is truly the greenest choice.